-Alsalemi, A.; Alhomsi, Yahya; Disi, M. A.; Ahmed, I.; Bensaali, F.; Amira, Abbes; Alinier, G. (IEEE, 2018-02-01)Extracorporeal membrane oxygenation (ECMO) is a high-complexity life-saving procedure where quick and coordinated interventions are required to avoid mortality.
+Alsalemi, A.; Alhomsi, Yahya; Disi, M. A.; Ahmed, I.; Bensaali, F.; Amira, Abbes; Alinier, G. (Institute of Electrical and Electronics Engineers (IEEE), 2018-02-01)Extracorporeal membrane oxygenation (ECMO) is a high-complexity life-saving procedure where quick and coordinated interventions are required to avoid mortality.
 ECMO perfusionists and nurses must be well trained to respond ...

 The unseen power of creative news management in government: : The marginalisation of UK government press officers between 1997 and 2015 Garland, Ruth (2018-11-05)Purpose: Labour came to power in 1997 and immediately transferred many features of its party political news management style into government, overseeing the departure of most of the civil service communications leadership ...